thefaultinourcode/hello-world/README.md

 # hello-world
-Just saying hello to the world
+Just saying hello to the world.

+I'm Leah and I liked coding.